-Where Is the Federal Government?
+This Is What Happens When the Federal Government Abandons You

 That’s a common complaint of political leaders and health-care professionals across the country, but they will have to keep waiting.
 During Thursday’s press conference, Trump said the federal government is a “backup” and “not an ordering clerk.”
 Jared Kushner, who is advising the coronavirus-response team with zero experience and credentials, stated that the federal stockpile of supplies was “supposed to be our stockpile” and not that of the states.
 In fact, the stockpile was created specifically to help states in need during a crisis.

 Not all states are suffering from the same degree of neglect.
 Some states, such as Florida and Oklahoma, have had all their supply requests fulfilled, while others have been left begging.
 Is it favoritism, putting states with pro-Trump Republican governors ahead of those governed by Democrats?
 “I don’t have an answer,” Whitmer said.
 “I know this: COVID-19 doesn’t discriminate along state lines, or party lines, or socioeconomic lines.
 COVID-19 is ravaging our country.”
-She wishes she could secure for Michigan all the test kits it needs, and provide PPE for all her front-line responders.
+She wishes she could secure for Michigan all the test kits it needs, and provide PPE for all her frontline responders.

 Asha Shahjahan could benefit from that magic. “[Our] medical supply is adequate for a normal situation.
 This is a war-zone situation,” she told me.
-She’s a primary care doctor in Detroit, Michigan.
+She’s a primary-care doctor in Detroit, Michigan.
 To preserve supplies, she and her colleagues have been wearing one set of PPE for an entire shift, instead of changing for each new patient.
 “First, we didn’t want to be like Italy.
-Now, it’s ‘We don’t want to be like New York City,’” she said.
+Now it’s ‘We don’t want to be like New York City,’” she said.
 “It’s going to get worse and we have to be prepared.”

-Jahan Fahimi, an emergency-medicine doctor at the University of California, San Francisco, feels the same.
+Jahan Fahimi, an emergency-medicine doctor at UC San Francisco, feels the same.
 “New York is the canary in the coal mine,” he told me.
 “We can see what’s going to happen.”
 Like other health professionals, he is using the limited time before the anticipated surge to prepare.
 He said doctors are developing work groups and doing dry runs, so that if a surge hits, they won’t be “caught flat-footed.”
-They are rushing to repurpose the hospital and are changing inpatient wards into negative pressure isolation wards to accommodate the needs of COVID-19 patients.
+They are rushing to repurpose the hospital and are changing inpatient wards into negative-pressure isolation wards to accommodate the needs of COVID-19 patients.
 He praised San Francisco Mayor London Breed and California Governor Gavin Newsom, who implemented stay-at-home policies “in the nick of time,” which bought them crucial weeks and helped flatten the curve.

 Fahimi, though, is distressed by the unevenness of the national response.
 He cringes at the packed beaches in Florida.
 “It’s insulting to the health-care professionals who will have to deal with the consequences and irresponsibility of everyone who said this was business as usual,” he said.
 Florida Governor Ron DeSantis finally ordered a statewide shutdown on April 2.
 He kept the beaches open for more than two weeks after Trump declared a national pandemic.